pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++

-## Bonus: Using a single Op to wrap the value and gradients at once
+(aesara_vs_jax)=
+## Some brief notes on using Aesara vs JAX

 +++

+### When should you use JAX?

++++

+As we have seen, it is pretty straightforward to interface between Aesara graphs and JAX functions.

+This can be very handy when you want to combine previously implemented JAX function with PyMC models.
+We used a marginalized HMM log-likelihood in this example, but the same strategy could be used to do Bayesian inference with Deep Neural Networks or Differential Equations, or pretty much any other functions implemented in JAX that can be used in the context of a Bayesian model.

+It can also be worth it, if you need to make use of JAX's unique features like vectorization, support for tree structures, or its fine-grained parallelization, and GPU and TPU capabilities.

++++

+### When should you not use JAX?

++++

+Like JAX, Aesara has the goal of mimicking the NumPy and Scipy APIs, so that writing code in Aesara should feel very similar to how code is written in those libraries.

+There are, however, some of advantages to working with Aesara:

+1. Aesara graphs are considerably easier to [inspect and debug](https://aesara.readthedocs.io/en/latest/tutorial/debug_faq.html) than JAX functions
+2. Aesara has clever [optimization and stabilization routines](https://aesara.readthedocs.io/en/latest/optimizations.html) that are not possible or implemented in JAX
+3. Aesara graphs can be easily [manipulated after creation](https://aesara.readthedocs.io/en/latest/extending/graph_rewriting.html#graph-rewriting)

+Point 2 means your graphs are likely to perform better if written in Aesara.
+In general you don't have to worry about using specialized functions like `log1p` or `logsumexp`, as Aesara will be able to detect the equivalent naive expressions and replace them by their specialized counterparts.
+Importantly, you still benefit from these optimizations when your graph is later compiled to JAX.

+The catch is that Aesara cannot reason about JAX functions, and by association {class}`~aesara.graph.basic.Op`s that wrap them.
+This means that the larger the portion of the graph is "hidden" inside a JAX function, the less a user will benefit from Aesara's rewrite and debugging abilities.

+Point 3 is more important for library developers.
+It is the main reason why PyMC developers opted to use Aesara (and before that, its predecessor Theano) as its backend.
+Many of the user-facing utilities provided by PyMC rely on the ability to easily parse and manipulate Aesara graphs.

++++

+## Bonus: Using a single Op that can compute its own gradients

++++

 We had to create two {class}`~aesara.graph.basic.Op`s, one for the function we cared about and a separate one for its gradients.
-However, JAX provides a `value_and_grad` utility that can return both the value of a function and its derivatives.
-This means we can get away with a single {class}`~aesara.graph.basic.Op` if we are clever about it.
+However, JAX provides a `value_and_grad` utility that can return both the value of a function and its gradients.
+We can do something similar and get away with a single {class}`~aesara.graph.basic.Op` if we are clever about it.

-It also means we can (potentially) save memory and reuse computation that is shared between the function and its gradients.
+By doing this we can (potentially) save memory and reuse computation that is shared between the function and its gradients.
 This may be relevant when working with very large JAX functions.

 Note that this is only useful if you are interested in taking gradients with respect to your {class}`~aesara.graph.basic.Op` using Aesara.
-If your endgoal is to compile your graph to JAX, and only then take derivatives (as NumPyro does), then it's better to use the first approach.
+If your endgoal is to compile your graph to JAX, and only then take the gradients (as NumPyro does), then it's better to use the first approach.
 You don't even need to implement the `grad` method and associated {class}`~aesara.graph.basic.Op` in that case.

 ```{code-cell} ipython3
 ---